icon

 Step 3: Create Your Calendar of Winter Activities

 Therapists frequently recommend this tactic to depressed patients as it helps break them out of their cycle and boosts their mood.
-The idea is that the simple act of scheduling an activity may give them something to look forward to.
-Not only that, but when they engage in the activity, it can give them an even more significant boost in mood compared to unplanned activities.
+The idea is that scheduling an activity may give them something to look forward to.
+Additionally, it can give them an even more tremendous mood boost than unplanned activities.

-Take this method a step further and plan out your entire winter, or at least a significant portion of it.
+Take this method further and plan out your entire winter, or at least a significant portion.
 Creating a calendar of winter activities can give you structure and make things easier to handle.
 Here are a few ideas to help:

 "If You Fail to Plan, You Are Planning to Fail" — Benjamin Franklin.

 While not the most exciting activity, planning can make a massive difference in your quality of life during winter.
-Your self-care is vital to your mental, emotional, and physical health.
-And disregarding it, especially during winter, can deplete all three of those core areas.
+Self-care is vital to your mental, emotional, and physical health.
+Neglecting it, especially during winter, can deplete all three of those core areas.

 About the Author